MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-connectors-salesforce.md

 ## Setup steps

-1. Log in to your Salesforce account with your credentials.
+1. Sign in to your Salesforce account with your credentials.

 1. Go to your account **Settings** and select **Reset My Security Token**.
 This can be done by any user.